 3. Don’t keep hot items inside the refrigerator

 Many people do this mistake.
-Trust me, this is the worst thing that they can do with a refrigerator.
+Trust me, this is the worst thing they can do with a refrigerator.

 The refrigerator consumes a lot of power to cool it down.
 Not only that, hot items can damage the glass shelves as well.
 Glass shelves are not designed to withstand extreme temperature variations.